Where is Great Chishill? Follow this Link for location details

 On a Sunday you are guaranteed a warm welcome, with services held on the first and third Sundays of the month.
 Whether a morning or evening service the duration will be around 45 minutes with a time of friendship and fellowship afterwards in the schoolroom (usually with splendid refreshments).

-The church is part of a Linked Pastorate of 5 churches, Great Chishill, Bassingbourn, Buntingford, Fowlmere and Melbourn, and now has a new Minister.
-Her name is Sue Fender.
-She is married to Alex and has two adult children living in the north of England.
+The church is part of a Linked Pastorate of 5 churches, Great Chishill, Bassingbourn, Buntingford, Fowlmere and Melbourn.
+Minister - Sue Fender.

 The present pattern of services is for a 6pm evening service on the first Sunday of the month and for a 9.30 morning service on the third Sunday of the month.